nebur395/FitG-TFM/README.md

 In order to run the [Mocha](https://mochajs.org/) tests of this project you only have to execute the following command: `npm test`

-## Documentación de la API
+## API DOC
-Para poder visualizar la API del proyecto, hay que seguir estos pasos:
+In order to have a look at the project's API you have to follow these steps:
-1. Lanza el servidor ejecutando el comando `npm start`.
+1. Run `npm start` in order to launch the application.
-1. **JSON:** Abre el navegador y accede a http://localhost:8080/swagger.json para visualizar la API de la aplicación en formato JSON.
+1. **JSON:** Open a web browser and type http://localhost:8080/swagger.json to display the application's API in a JSON.
-1. **UI Web:** Abre el navegador y accede a http://localhost:8080/api-docs/ para visualizar la API de la aplicación con la interfaz web.
+1. **UI Web:** Open a web browser and type http://localhost:8080/api-docs/ to display the application's API in a UI web.

 ## EditorConfig
 [EditorConfig](http://editorconfig.org/) helps developers maintain consistent coding styles between different editors and IDEs.
 It is a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.